 6) Medications: You usually do not need to bring your medicine with you.
 It will be provided for you.
 However, we might ask you to bring any special medicine you take, such as eye drops, asthma inhalers or birth control pills.
 You may also be asked to bring a medication if the hospital does not have it in the pharmacy.
 Please bring with you a list of your current medicines and their doses.
 Please list ALL medicines you take, not just those for your seizures.

 In order to help you have a seizure, your seizure medications are typically decreased beginning on the day of admission and may be stopped over the next several days if seizures do not occur.
 For safety reasons, we do not normally reduce your medications prior to your arrival at the hospital.
 Please take your normal morning doses of seizure medications on the morning of your hospital admission.

-7) The video EEG recording: You will have EEG electrodes applied to your scalp, and the technologist will first perform a standard EEG test.
-Then the electrodes will be connected to a video/EEG monitor.
+7) The digital EEG recording: You will have EEG electrodes applied to your scalp, and the technologist will first perform a standard EEG test.
+Then the electrodes will be connected to a digital recording/EEG monitor.
 The camera will be turned on and your evaluation will begin.
 The cable that attaches the EEG wires to the monitoring machine is long enough for you to be able use the bathroom.
 However, it is very important that you stay on camera at all times.